How businesses are using tech to reopen safely

 Solutions for a new beginning

 Not all companies can afford to take on the use and creation of such hi-tech safety measures.
-A solution for most businesses is space planning.
+A solution for most businesses is space planning or with our plexiglass protective barrier for the desks at your office.
 The CDC recommends establishing policies and practices for social distancing.
 Altering your workspace to help workers and customers maintain social distancing and physically separate employees from each other and from customers, when possible.

 We are currently supporting clients through sensible design strategies by;